Jake88/momentum_tool/documentation/ABILITY_GLOSSARY.md

  2. The grappling car is affected by any negative effect,
  3. The grappling car bumps the grappled car,
  4. Or the grappling car reaches the same segment as the grappled car

+# AI

+## Targeting behaviour
+When an AI needs to target an opponent and their are multiple choices, they will always pick the one currently in the lead, and if tied in the same segment, they go by turn order (with the player with the first player token being highest priority and going left.)